-Humans have no way to have a thought, saying to the diaphragm “flatten” or “slowly, rise”, that actually would cause the diaphragm to do anything.
+Humans have no way to direct the diaphragm to “flatten” or “slowly, rise.”
 It works as an automatic response.
 So don’t worry, it will do what it needs to do for us just as it always has.

-A final thought, yes our breathing and respiratory process is very important for singing.
+A final thought: Yes, our breathing and respiratory process is very important for singing.
 Yet, it is secondary to another process that we will explore in greater detail elsewhere.
 This primary process for singing is called “registration”.

 Allen Rascoe Allen has been enjoying singing since he was a little kid.
 He officially studied voice at ECU and USC.
 However, he ran...
 Read More